wso2/open-mcp-auth-proxy/README.md

 # Open MCP Auth Proxy

-The Model Context Protocol (MCP) specification necessitates that MCP servers use OAuth-based authorization.
-However, directly implementing OAuth in the MCP servers adds complexity, requires specialized knowledge, and shifts focus away from the server's core functionality.

-The OpenMCPAuth Proxy, a lightweight proxy, sits in front of MCP servers to secure access by enforcing OAuth standards.
-Concealing the implementation details, it gives the MCP server the inherent ability to function as an authorization provider.

-The proxy intercepts incoming requests and validates Authorization: Bearer tokens, but delegates authentication (user login, consent, token issuance) to an Auth Provider, thereby decoupling authentication logic from the core MCP service.
+The Open MCP Auth Proxy is a lightweight proxy designed to sit in front of MCP servers and enforce authorization in compliance with the [Model Context Protocol authorization](https://spec.modelcontextprotocol.io/specification/2025-03-26/basic/authorization/) requirements.
+It intercepts incoming requests, validates Authorization: Bearer tokens, and offloads authentication and authorization to an OAuth-compliant Identity Provider.

 ![image](https://github.com/user-attachments/assets/fc728670-2fdb-4a63-bcc4-b9b6a6c8b4ba)